vibecoderx/GovLedger/README.md

 ## Data Source

-All data in GovSpendr is sourced directly from the **USASpending.gov API**, the official data source for U.S. government spending.
+All data in GovLedger is sourced directly from the **USASpending.gov API**, the official data source for U.S. government spending.
 Our `APIService.swift` class handles all network requests to this API, ensuring that the data you see is accurate, up-to-date, and reliable.

 ## App Architecture

-GovSpendr is built using a modern and robust architecture, following the **Model-View-ViewModel (MVVM)** design pattern.
+GovLedger is built using a modern and robust architecture, following the **Model-View-ViewModel (MVVM)** design pattern.
 This ensures a clean separation of concerns, making the codebase scalable, maintainable, and easy to understand.

 -   **Model**: The data layer of the application.
 These simple Swift structs are designed to be easily decodable from the JSON responses provided by the USASpending.gov API.
 You'll find these in the `Models` directory.
 -   **View**: The UI layer of the app, built entirely with **SwiftUI**.
 The views are designed to be reusable and reactive, providing a seamless user experience.
 All views are located in the `Views` directory.